Know the difference

 Roles define which users can see and modify subscription details like billing, policies and roles.

 Subscription Owner: Tresorit Business Subscriptions are administered by one person who has an extended set of rights.
 They manage the billing and users and can also put security measures in place to protect confidential company data.
+They are allowed to set up integrations such as SSO, provisioning and SIEM.

 Users: Users can’t access subscription details.